Belarus: Thousands defy ban to protest Lukashenko on his birthday | DW | 30.08.2020

 Third week of protests

 The police response to the protests has fluctuated between extremely heavy-handed to mild since the rallies started earlier this month.
-The Sunday arrests and other arrests earlier this week could indicate that the government's tolerance for the demonstrations is dwindling.
+This Sunday's arrests and others earlier this week could indicate that the government's tolerance toward the demonstrations is dwindling.

 Read more: Putin says Russia ready to help with Belarus security